Buraddo23/STPT-timetable-script/README.md

 ## TO DO:

 - E1, E3-3, E4, E4b, E6, M11, M14, M49 have separate columns for weekend, currently not implemented
-- Integration to scheduled update and notifications of changes
+- Integration of scheduled update and notification of changes

-## Additional information:

-School lines are out of scope for the project.

-### Bugs related to the current timetables (06.2020)
+## Bugs related to the current timetables (06.2020)
 - 29/M29, M30, M35, M42: last timeslot incorrect due to mispelling
 - E2: weekend time row is delayed, generates a lot of mistakes
 - E7: first timeslot ignored

-### Lines that need manual work:
+## Lines that need manual work:
 - **28**: due to combination with 21 in weekends
 - *32*: weekend has 2 variants, it is encoded in the graph as colored background (lost during conversion)
 - 33, 40, trolleys & trams have intervals, needs different solution